cloudfoundry/routing-api/README.md

 ### External Dependencies

 - Go should be installed and in the PATH
-- This repo is part of [cf-routing-release](https://github.com/cloudfoundry-incubator/cf-routing-release) bosh release repo, which also acts as cannonical GOPATH.
-So to work on routing-api you will need to checkout [cf-routing-release](https://github.com/cloudfoundry-incubator/cf-routing-release) and follow instructions in its [README](https://github.com/cloudfoundry-incubator/cf-routing-release/blob/develop/README.md) to setup GOPATH.
+- This repo is part of [routing-release](https://github.com/cloudfoundry-incubator/routing-release) bosh release repo, which also acts as cannonical GOPATH.
+So to work on routing-api you will need to checkout [routing-release](https://github.com/cloudfoundry-incubator/routing-release) and follow instructions in its [README](https://github.com/cloudfoundry-incubator/routing-release/blob/develop/README.md) to setup GOPATH.

 ### Development Setup

-Refer to cf-routing-release [README](https://github.com/cloudfoundry-incubator/cf-routing-release/blob/develop/README.md) for development setup.
+Refer to routing-release [README](https://github.com/cloudfoundry-incubator/routing-release/blob/develop/README.md) for development setup.

 ## Development